Laughter Yoga© is relatively new. I typically turn my nose up at new-fangled yoga trends. But Laughter Yoga is therapy. Medicine.

-- And of course you’ve got your feel-good hormones kicking in to play.
-So share some of the secret sauce with friend and family.
+- And of course, you’ve got your feel-good hormones kicking in to play.
+So share some of the secret sauce with friends and family.

 Free Laughter Yoga

 To entice people to give it a shot, I’m offering free biweekly 30-minute sessions via Zoom.
 Contact me for the times and Zoom access code.
 The first class will be at 3 p.m.
 CT, Tuesday, March 30.
 Spread the word.
 Tag or share with someone who needs some laughing.
-Make it a “play date” and invite whomever you think can benefit to the initial session.
-If that time and date don’t work for you, send me a message with your preferred time-slot.
+Make it a “play date” and invite whomever you think can benefit from the initial session.
+If that time and date don’t work for you, send me a message with your preferred time slot.